 The impacts of the COVID-19 pandemic on schools, students, and staff will continue to unfold as data is collected throughout the coming years.
 An area of increased focus in recent years, and even more so with the pandemic, is the mental health of students and staff.
-Only 24% of administrators reported providing mental health training to staff, and only 12% of middle school students reported they had participated in mental health training in the 2020-2021 school year.
+Only 63% of administrators reported that they feel their school can provide sufficient mental health support to students and staff, and only 13% of high school students reported they had participated in mental health training in the 2021-2022 school year.